The Importance of OKR Definition Inputs for Product Teams

 Actor-Job-Outcome-Key Result-Mapping to connect User Insights to KRs

 This way of mapping research insights to Outcomes and then Key Results also ties in with Impact Mapping as a way to connect down-the-road feature ideas and experiments to overarching company goals.
+Being able to use actionable Discovery insights to define and shape OKRs is also one of the key traits that separate Outcome-oriented Product Teams from those that get lost in OKR Theater.

 Previous Team OKR Sets